dyno-might/dyno-might.github.io/_posts/2021-05-06-are-some-personalities-better.md

 ![correlations of various things with the big five](/img/personalities/vals.svg)

 This shows correlations between the [Big Five](https://en.wikipedia.org/wiki/Big_Five_personality_traits) personality traits and various personal characteristics.
+Blue shows positive correlations, while red shows negative.
+For example, the blue upper-left cell shows that life satisfaction is associated with extraversion and the red cell on the right in the second-to-last row shows that openness is negatively associated with political conservatism.

 To make this easier to understand, I reversed some "bad" traits (r).
 I also used  *Emotional Stability*, which is the opposite of *Neuroticism*.

 So, uhh, where are the tradeoffs?
 People who are extroverted, agreeable, conscientious, emotionally stable and open seem to do better at basically everything.
 Let's call these people **all-blues**.
 Broadly speaking, they are more happy, successful, intelligent, creative, and popular.
 They have fewer addictions and less of every mental disorder.
 The one real tradeoffs are agreeableness against income/intelligence and extraversion/conscientiousness against math scores.